 If that’s your situation, do you think that lacking all these things, you wouldn’t be able to feel good and progress?
 Or maybe there is a girl you might want to impress.
 Either way, if you are on a budget, then spending money on crap will never help your cause.
 Go spend on whatever is truly important.

-That is less than 10 bucks a month.
+Getting back to the question with which I started this article; in 2018, I spent roughly $100 in total for running shoes, a jump rope, three rubber bands, and straps too.
+Less than 10 bucks a month.
 The clothes I have for this year are the ones from last year.
 In 2017 I spent around $300 only to build my home gym.
 Along with this expense, I might have spent another 100 bucks tops.
 But that’s about it.

-Out there are people that spend around $100 a month on supplements only.
-They have the highest tech clothing possible that could cost hundreds of dollars, and the list goes on.
+Everything I buy lasts for years and honestly, I don’t even feel these expenses because they are so low.
+However, I knew guys that spend in a month nearly 20% off their salaries on a gym membership, powders, and supplements.
+There are a lot of people who spend around $100 a month on supplements only.
+They have the highest tech clothing possible even if they train inside and lift weights only.
 If you can afford all this, it’s fine.
-But if you have trouble buying better food, than maybe you should cut out the other expenses.
+But if you have difficulties in buying better food, than maybe you should cut out the other expenses.
+It’s you for whom I write these words here.
 It’s ridiculous to spend more than 5-10% of your salary for training.

 All I needed to start and train with calisthenics were 4 eBooks.
 The rest was my own struggle and the lessons taken from my own mistakes.
 Now, over the years, I have accumulated sufficient experience to be able to teach others too.